brickcap/openresty_examples/book.md

 local args = ngx.req.get_post_args()

--- just like the headers args is a lua table.
+-- just like the headers, args is a lua table.

 ```